Breaking News

 “Not yet,” Hakim responded.
 “I think Taliban enter to Kabul from West Side.
 Not officially confirmed.”
 Shortly afterwards, he told us: “Bad situation started in Kabul.
 People fleeing.
 Very close some gunfight.
 Things are pretty manic.”

 Another Afghan contacted me to say that a Taliban mullah had issued a fatwa on the Afghan security forces, and that everyone “from the beginning minister to the last soldier should be massacred.”
 No one should survive.
-The mullah decreed for these forces: “There is no place to live in Afghanistan.”
+For these people, the mullah decreed: “There is no place to live in Afghanistan.”

 Hakim sent me a message: “Those who have connection with Americans are now leaving.”